anavagi/anavagi/README.md

 ###

 I'm a software engineer who is passionate about making programming notes more accesible for Spanish people, creating projects, and building community.
 Some technologies I enjoy working with include *Java, SpringBoot, React (Javascript and typescript) and SQL*.
 I recently worked as *project manager* of a full-stack project.
-My interest in technology led me to launch ana.code, a community for developers and people interested in study tips.

 - 🔭 &nbsp;I’m currently working on something cool :wink:
 - 🌱 &nbsp;I’m currently learning Azure, AWS